jsiek/correct_compilers/README.md

 # Related Work

+## CompCert (Xavier Leroy et al.)

+The RTLgen pass in CompCert is roughly equivalent to the `explicate` pass, including the control-flow translation of Boolean expressions.
+The RTLgen pass translates from the CminorSel intermediate language to RTL.
+The proof of correctness for RTLgen is mechanized in Coq, and relates a big-step semantics for CminorSel expressions to a small-step semantics for RTL (and relates a small-step semantics for CminorSel statement to the semantics of RTL).
+The CminorSel language still includes `let` binding, whereas we translate `let` bindings into assignment statements in a prior separate nanopass.

+## A New One-Pass Transformation into Monadic Normal Form (Olivier Danvy, 2003)

+The `explicate` pass, at a high level, does the same thing as Olivier's one-pass transformation.

 ## Chez Scheme (Dybvig)

 The above compiler passes all descend from Dybvig's Chez Scheme compiler and the course notes that Dybvig used for his compiler course at Indiana University.

-## A New One-Pass Transformation into Monadic Normal Form (Olivier Danvy, 2003)

-The `explicate` pass, at a high level, does the same thing as Olivier's one-pass transformation.

 ## Modern Compiler Implementation in Java (Appel and Palsberg, 2003)